yolodin/slackalyzer-preprocessor/docs/README_ML.md

 ## License

-This project maintains the same license as the original SlackOPS-Preprocessor.
+This project maintains the same license as the Hermes Communication Intelligence System.

 ## Support

-For issues related to ML enhancements:
+For issues related to Hermes AI features:
-1. Check the troubleshooting section
+1. Check the troubleshooting section in HERMES_SETUP_GUIDE.md
 2. Verify dependencies are installed correctly
 3. Test with synthetic data first
 4. Check GPU/CPU compatibility
+5. Use the web dashboard for easier troubleshooting